15 Italian comfort foods to eat in fall

 The history of eating pasta with beans dates to the Roman times.
 Statesman and philosopher Cicero was allegedly a big fan.

-Pasta e fagioli anyway you like it — Italian comfort foods for fall
+Pasta e fagioli anyway you like it

 As with most Italian dishes, good ingredients take center stage.
 The beans traditionally used in pasta e fagioli are borlotti and cannellini.
 What type of pasta you use also makes a difference.
 Many variations use short pasta, but there are also some that use the long kind.